 Individuals can earn a certificate in a specialized area of computer science to help strengthen their resume or advance in their career.
 To be successful in our graduate level courses, we highly recommend that individuals have experience with computer science either through their career, through their undergraduate studies, or through professional development courses.
 Individuals are eligible to register as a non-degree student through the Center for Innovation in Teaching & Learning (for on-campus students and non-degree MCS-DS courses) and the Office of Online Professional Engineering Programs for online courses (only available to those who do not have access to our on-campus courses).

-For Spring 2017, a limited number of seats will also be available for non-degree-seeking students in the following Master of Computer Science - Data Science courses, subject to availability of seats after degree-seeking students are enrolled:
+For Summer 2017, a limited number of seats will also be available for non-degree-seeking students in the following Master of Computer Science - Data Science courses, subject to availability of seats after degree-seeking students are enrolled:

 Completion of these courses does not lead to a certificate.